-The Dial Chart is used to indicate the current value of a metric on a given range.
-Although similar to a Bullet Chart, it displays the values in the form of a semi-dial.
-You can specify qualitative ranges in Dial Charts as well.
+A Dial chart is used to indicate the current value of a metric in a given range.
+Although similar to a bullet chart, it displays the values in the form of a semi-dial.
+You can also specify qualitative ranges of performance using dial charts.

-Simple: The simple dial chart is a basic dial chart consisting of the chart range, target, key metric plot, and its value.
+Simple: This is a basic dial chart which consists of chart range, target, key metric plot, and its value.

-Speedometer: The speedometer is a type of dial chart that comes with an indicator to mark the position of the key metric value in a given range.
-By default, the qualitative ranges in the speedometer are NOT of the same hues.
-The color red, yellow, and green indicates your performance range.
+Speedometer: The speedometer is a dial chart with an indicator that marks the position of the key metric value in a given range.
+By default, the qualitative ranges in the speedometer don't follow the same hues.
+The red, yellow, and green colors prove beneficial in indicating your performance range.

-Conditional: In a conditional dial chart, the color of your key metric plot is defined based on conditions.
-This will help you categorize the key metric values into different qualitative baskets.
+Conditional: In conditional dial charts, the color of the key metric plot is based on the specified conditions.
+This helps in categorizing key metric values into different qualitative buckets.

-Full Dial Chart is a gauge chart with a full ring.
-This is similar to the Dial Chart.
+Full Dial Chart is a gauge chart with full ring.
+This is similar to Dial Chart.
 The Maximum Range value will be set as the value of the full ring.

 The below presentation shows how to create Chart Type Widgets.

 Zoho Analytics allows you to create widgets with images (widgets that have images as part of them).
 Using images in the widgets helps the viewer to understand information and differentiate between types.

 Zoho Analytics auto-adjusts the position of the image based on the text length.
 You can also customize the position of the images as needed.